I own nothing.

-"An excellent cutting curse, Mr. Potter, but I suggest performing it silently next time," Albus Dumbledore calmly stated as he calmly stepped into the hallway's dim light.
-Dumbledore began to slowly make his way into the house but halted when another cutting curse landed before his feet.
+"An excellent Cutting Curse, Mr. Potter, but I suggest performing it silently next time," Albus Dumbledore calmly stated as he stepped into the hallway's dim light.
+Dumbledore began to slowly make his way into the house but halted when another Cutting Curse landed before his feet.

-"Of course," said Dumbledore calmly.
+"Of course," said Dumbledore.
 "You became a stag animagus in your fifth year in order to accompany Mr. Lupin during his monthly transformations."

 Satisfied with the answer, James lowered his wand and moved from his position to more appropriately greet his visitor.
 James extended his hand and firmly shook the old man's hand.
 "Professor," James greeted.

-"An unregistered animagus, if I recall correctly," Dumbledore teased, the small smirk not leaving his face.
+"An unregistered animagus, if I recall correctly," Dumbledore teased with a small smirk on his face.

 "Got to have a few surprises, don't I?"
 James joked back as the tension left his voice.